szhan135/SecuLock/README.md

 In the "My locks" screen, select the lock to be locked/unlocked.
 Tap the "Lock" button to lock, and tap the "Unlock" button to unlock.
 A text field will display the unlock and lock result (Successful or Failed).

 At the bottom of the lock screen, a "History" button appears.
 Users can select this button to view the lock and unlock history of the lock.

+After downloading from Github, the existing AWS Amplify project can be reused by running 'amplify env add' with the existing AWS profile.